CathyHoi/Reproducible-Research---Course-Project-1/PA1_template.md

 names(total_steps_imputed) <- c("date", "daily_steps")

-7. “Histogram for Question3” shows histogram of the total number of steps taken each day after missing values are imputed
+7. “Histogram 2” shows histogram of the total number of steps taken each day after missing values are imputed
-8. “Plots for Question4” shows the panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends
+8. “Plot 2” shows the panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends
 9. The R code provided will be able to reproduce the results in the report.